Quick Facts About Saliva

 - The production of saliva is reduced when you are scared or nervous.

-- When you chew sugar-free gum it helps to increase the production for saliva and is beneficial for your teeth as well.
+- When you chew sugar-free gum it helps to increase the production and is beneficial for your teeth as well.

 Why Dentists Love Saliva 🙂

 Why are we dentists so keen on saliva?
-Saliva is the primary defense that the mouth has against tooth decay.
+It’s the primary defense that the mouth has against tooth decay.
 Decay is the result of bacteria inside the plaque that produces acids which attack the minerals in your teeth.
 Saliva has buffering systems which help to counteract the formation of this acid.
-The flow of saliva helps to wash the food particles and sugars away that, when they break down, can start producing tooth-damaging acids as well.
+The flow helps to wash the food particles and sugars away that, when they break down, can start producing tooth-damaging acids as well.

 Mineral salts that are contained in saliva – phosphate ions and calcium – slow down the demineralization of the tooth structure and promote continuous re-mineralization of your tooth enamel.